ImperialCollegeLondon/wsi/docs/CONTRIBUTING.md

 conda activate wsimod
 ```

 Once in the environment, you need to clone the WSIMOD GitHub repository locally and move into the right folder.
-You will need [`git`](https://git-scm.com/downloads) for that.
+You will need `git` for that, installed either following the [official instructions](https://git-scm.com/downloads) or with `conda install git`, if you use `conda`.

 ```bash
 git clone https://github.com/ImperialCollegeLondon/wsi.git